HYY Logo

 • Celestial mechanics: N-body stability, central configurations, symmetry, ergodicity

-• Bridges: statistical physics × number theory/data science
+• Bridges: statistical physics/dynamical system × number theory/data science

 Current Research Areas